itinero/docs/docs/itinero/basic-concepts/profiles/lua.md

 -- every vehicle type has a name: name = "car"

+-- Enable extra optimizations; stronlgy urged to set to 'true'.
+No functional impact towards route planning normalize = true

+-- Turn restrictions applying to these vehicles will be applied: vehicle_types = {"vehicle", "car"}

 -- which tags can be used by the profile to calculate weights - see explanation below profile_whitelist = {
 	"highway"